Where to vote early in person

 - Ettrick-Matoaca Library, 4501 River Road

-The library sites are open Monday through Friday from 10 a.m. to 8 p.m.
-The hours are 9 a.m. to 5 p.m. on Saturday, Oct.
-31.
+The library sites are open weekdays from 10 a.m. to 8 p.m.
+The hours are 9 a.m. to 5 p.m. on Saturday.

 Hanover County